haltcase/tablemark/README.md

 ### `options.columns`

 Describe the columns of the table.
 Each column can be a simple string to rename the column or an object with properties to further customize the column's behavior.
-Tthe following properties are available and will override behavior specified elsewhere in `options`:
+The following properties are available and will override behavior specified elsewhere in `options`:

 - `name`: Name of the column used as the title in the header row.
 - `align`: Horizontal alignment of the column content.